 A project on things to sit on invites children to “find the extraordinary within the ordinary.”
 It is the kind of project that strengthens the child’s disposition to keep learning—even about everyday objects.
-This slide show by Illinois photographer Durango Mendoza suggests the wide variety of things to sit on that children might encounter and gives a sense of how rich the topic can be.slideshow-2
+This slide show by Illinois photographer Durango Mendoza suggests the wide variety of things to sit on that children might encounter and gives a sense of how rich the topic can be.things-to-sit-on-guide-slideshow

 Through all phases of the project, the topic of things to sit on also presents many opportunities for activities related to physical science, physical development and health, and social studies, as well as language arts, mathematics, and fine arts.

 The topic of things to sit on could also work well as a first project for young children who are not familiar with project work.
-For tips on ways to facilitate a brief “practice” project, see the article “Teaching Project Skills with a Mini-Project”.

 This guide outlines possible steps to take to engage preschool-age children in projects about things that people sit on.
 A wide variety of investigation activities are suggested—all need not be included to make the work interesting and enriching.
 Much depends on the program’s location and the time available, as well as the children themselves.
 In addition, the guide indicates ways that investigating things to sit on can address a wide range of Illinois Early Learning Benchmarks (see Appendix A).